What Training Engagement Really Means — and How to Earn It

 Participants size up the Trainer’s credibility very quickly.

-It’s fair that they ask themselves, does this person in front of me know what they’re talking about?
+It’s fair that they ask themselves, “Does this person in front of me know what they’re talking about — or are they just giving us their opinions?”

 Not once in a 25-year professional training career has a Client ever said this: